quixio/quix-docs/docs/deploy/overview.md

 To recap, your typical workflow is:

 1. Create a project (a Git repo).
-2. Create an environment (a branch, with broker, streaming services, and storage options).
+2. Create an environment (a branch, with broker options).
 3. Develop your application code.
 4. Deploy your application (as a service or job).